canonical/cloud-init/doc/rtd/reference/merging.rst

    list()+dict()+str()

-To enable an option, pass its name (or omit to disable):
+To enable an option, pass its name (or omit to disable).
+For example:

 .. code-block:: python